percona/pmm-doc/source/install/client/install-client-docker.rst

 of PMM Client.

 - The setup begins by pulling the required Docker image.
-- Next, you create a special container for persistent |pmm| data.
+- Next, you create a special container for persistent |product| data.
 - Finally, you create and launch the PMM Client container.

 ======================================================================